Tips for Savers

 Everyone juggles competing financial priorities throughout their lives, and planning for retirement is one of those priorities everyone needs to think about.
 Even many younger Americans, who are perhaps also financing an education or saving for a home, are saving for retirement.
 More than one-third of 401(k) plan participants are younger than 40, and households across the income spectrum are saving.
 Fifty-three percent of households that owned defined contribution plan accounts in mid-2017 had incomes below $100,000.

 Just because you don’t have access to a workplace retirement plan such as a 401(k) doesn’t mean you can’t save for retirement.
 Opening an IRA can be a great option.
 More than one-third of US households have opened IRAs.
-In fact, assets in IRAs eclipse 401(k) assets, totaling more than $9 trillion.
+In fact, assets in IRAs eclipse 401(k) assets, totaling nearly $11 trillion.
 IRAs are a great tool that offer similar tax advantages as employer-sponsored retirement plans, so if you’re looking to trim your tax bill and save for retirement at the same time, opening and contributing to an IRA is an easy way to do both.